-The Government of Mongolia and the FAO signed “The Country Programming Framework (CPF) 2020-2021” on June 10 in 2020 which defines the cooperation priories for the period 2020-2021 of the partnership.
+The Government of Mongolia and the FAO signed “The Country Programming Framework (CPF) 2020-2021” on June 10 2020, which defines the cooperation priorities of the partnership for the period 2020-2021.
 This document is anchored in the priorities and development thrusts enunciated in the Sustainable Development Vision 2030: (i) enhanced access to adequate affordable, nutritious and healthy food for everyone; (ii) sustainable improvements of crop and livestock productivity; (iii) strengthening of agricultural value chains including development of export-oriented livestock production; (iv) equitable and sustainable natural resource management; and (v) building resilient agricultural systems

 The Minister for Foreign Affairs of Mongolia was elected as Chair of the 75th Session of the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP) and chaired its Ministerial Segment on 27-28 May 2019.
 Mongolia previously chaired the United Nations ESCAP’s 45th and 55th sessions respectively.
-Chairing the 75th session by the Mongolian Foreign Minister after two decades was an important catalyst to raise the country’s prestige in the United Nations as well as in the region.
+Chairing the 75th session after two decades was an important catalyst to raise the country’s prestige in the United Nations as well as in the region.

-Mongolia proposed an initiative to establish an International Think Tank for LLDCs in Ulaanbaatar during the First Summit of LLDCs in Havana in 2006.
-As a result of active collaboration with the UN and other landlocked developing countries in order to realize the initiative, the UN General Assembly adopted the resolution A/RES/64/214, welcoming the establishment of the International Think Tank for LLDCs in Ulaanbaatar in 2009.
+Mongolia proposed an initiative to establish an International Think Tank for Landlocked Developing Countries (LLDCs) in Ulaanbaatar during the First Summit of LLDCs in Havana in 2006.
+As a result of active collaboration with the UN and other LLDCs in order to realize the initiative, the UN General Assembly adopted the resolution A/RES/64/214, welcoming the establishment of the International Think Tank for LLDCs in Ulaanbaatar in 2009.
 The official launching of the International Think Tank took place during the visit of H.E.
 Ban Ki-moon, UN Secretary-General to Mongolia in 2009.

-The inaugural meeting of the first ever intergovernmental International Think Tank for Landlocked Developing Countries was held in Ulaanbaatar in June 2018 and endorsed the Ulaanbaatar Declaration.
-The International Think Tank, which represents 32 landlocked developing countries and is based in Ulaanbaatar, performs research and advocacy that is critical to address common challenges, interests and positions of the landlocked developing countries and increase benefits of international trade.
+The inaugural meeting of the first ever intergovernmental International Think Tank for LLDCs was held in Ulaanbaatar in June 2018 and endorsed the Ulaanbaatar Declaration.
+The International Think Tank, which represents 32 landlocked developing countries and is based in Ulaanbaatar, performs research and advocacy that is critical to addressing common challenges, interests and positions of the landlocked developing countries and increase benefits of international trade.